Andriotto Financial Services

 The short answer is yes.

-Horizon Europe uses the TRL scale as an indicator to rank the requested projects in the program (as expressed in the Horizon Europe annual work programs), that means that a higher TRL Level would indicate that is required a more applicative solution, while a lower TRL Level would indicate for a more basic research one.
+Horizon Europe uses the TRL scale as an indicator to rank the requested projects in the programme.
+In fact, Horizon Europe annual work programmes explicitly express that.
+This means that a higher TRL would indicate that a more applicative solution is required.
+A lower TRL, on the other hand, would indicate a more basic research-oriented solution.

 The TRL, as a unified scale, enables applicants and reviewers to align with the expectations of the European Commission.

-Companies must be aware of the correct stage of their project as they write the proposal: if the call specifically states an entry point, it is vital that the requirements are met.
-On the contrary, when it’s not specifically stated, the TRL can be used to the company’s advantage.
+Companies must be aware of the correct stage of their project as they write the proposal.
+If the call specifically states an entry point, it is vital to meet the requirements.
+On the contrary, when not specifically stated, the TRL could be used to the company’s advantage.

-It can be used when describing the project, planning milestones, and setting evaluation measurements for the project itself.
-It must be kept in mind that the reviewers are asked to assess all of these issues, therefore it’s in the company’s interest to be prepared on that subject as well.
+The entry point can be used when describing the project, planning milestones, and setting evaluation measurements for the project.
+Please keep in mind that reviewers are asked to assess all of these issues.
+Therefore, it is in the company’s interest to be prepared on that subject as well.

-Nonetheless, it is a vital process that all applicants must go through and in order to avoid issues in this process, again, we strongly advise to seek consultancy and make your proposal unique and well-structured.
+Nonetheless, this is a vital process that all applicants must go through.
+Again, in order to avoid issues, we strongly advise you to seek specialised consultancy service to write a unique and well-structured proposal.

 TRL assessment and declaration

-The assessment process begins with a meticulous check of the 9 Levels – titles and definitions, in order to perfectly meet the TRL scale for Horizon Europe, which is defined in the General Annex of the Grant Agreement.
+The assessment process begins with a meticulous check of the 9 Technology Readiness Levels.
+Specifically, we analyse titles and definitions, in order to perfectly meet the TRL scale for Horizon Europe (as the General Annex of the Grant Agreement defines).

-In conclusion, the TRL scale it’s vital in the context of Horizon Europe, but it is far more important to use it correctly.
-To do so, one must fully understand the varying stages in order to address the specific Level to reference in the proposal.
+In conclusion, the TRL scale its vital in the context of Horizon Europe.
+However, using it correctly is far more important.
+To do so, one must fully understand its varying stages.
+This is the only way to correctly understand the specific Level to reference in the EIC proposal.

-A solid construct that meets the requirements has of course more chance to satisfy the European Commission’s interviews and thus allow the company to access the required fundings.
+Naturally, a solid construct that meets the requirements has more chances to satisfy the European Commission’s interviews.
+This, in turn, allows the company to access the required fundings.

-• Participating in Horizon 2020 is an ambitious challenge; however, we have one of the highest success rates between our European competitors.
+• Participating in Horizon Europe is an ambitious challenge.
+AFS has one of the highest success rates amongst our European competitors.